 The disciples risked their necks

 That the disciples suffered is multiply attested.
-We have the death of Stephen recorded in Acts 7.
-We have the death of James in Acts 12.
+We have the martyrdom of Stephen recorded in Acts 7.
+We have the martyrdom of James the brother of John in Acts 12.
 Paul's sufferings are recorded in his own letters to the churches, most notably 2 Corinthians 11:

 "Five times I received the forty lashes minus one from the Jews.
 Three times I was beaten with rods.
 Once I received a stoning.
 Three times I was shipwrecked.
 I have spent a night and a day in the open sea.
 On frequent journeys, I faced dangers from rivers, dangers from robbers, dangers from my own people, dangers from Gentiles, dangers in the city, dangers in the wilderness, dangers at sea, and dangers among false brothers; toil and hardship, many sleepless nights, hunger and thirst, often without food, cold, and without clothing."

 We already mentioned the Jewish historian Jesus records the death of Jesus's brother James.
 (Antiquities 2:200) The martyrdom of James is also recorded by Hegesippus, a Christian chronicler of the 2nd century.

 The witness of the early church fathers